vpelss/Forever_Passwords/README.md

 - Do not reuse passwords.
 Reuse of passwords is a bad practice.
 If one site is hacked, your password is compromised on other sites.
 - Do not store passwords anywhere.
 Passwords should not be written down, stored in any location and not stored by browsers
 - Passwords should be long, complex, and random.
 Multiple passwords are hard to remember
-- (This one is my opinion) Do not use password management software.
-Password Storage solutions protected all your paswswords with a single password.
-If your master password is compromised, all your passwords are compromised
+- (This one is my opinion only) Do not use password management software.
+Do you trust a company with all your passwords?

 Solution and benefits of Forever_Passwords:
 All passwords for each website is unique.
 The passwords are not stored.
 The passwords are incredibly complex.
 However the method to generate them is easy to remember.